yammer/YMSwipeTableViewCell/README.md

 [self addRightView:self.rightSwipeView];
 ```

-* Set the swipe effect:
+* Set the swipe effect (the default value is YATableSwipeEffectUnmask):

 ```objc
 [cell setSwipeEffect:YATableSwipeEffectUnmask];
 ```

-* Set the allowMultiple flag to enable multiple cells to be swiped at once if desired:
+* Set the allowMultiple flag to enable multiple cells to be swiped at once if desired (default is NO):

 ```objc
 self.allowMultiple = YES;
 ```

-* Set the swipeContainerViewBackgroundColor to change the default swipe container view background color.
+* Set the swipeContainerViewBackgroundColor to change the default swipe container view background color (default color is grayColor).

 ```objc
 self.swipeContainerViewBackgroundColor = [UIColor grayColor];
 ```

-* Set the right and left swipe snap threshold values:
+* Set the right and left swipe snap threshold values (the default value is 0, so right or left snaps will always occur when a swipe is initiated):

 ```objc
 self.rightSwipeSnapThreshold = self.bounds.size.width * 0.3;